Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Method

 \subsection{Constrained Motion Planning}

 The standard approach in sampling-based constrained motion planning~\cite{Berenson2011} is largely based on RRT, with the addition of the projection step; each sample to be added to the tree is projected first to the constraint manifold.
-Algorithm~\ref{sec:crrt} describes the steps for constrained RRT (cRRT) for reaching a goal in task space, starting from an initial configuration $\bm{q}_0$.
+The projection step is formulated as an optimization problem as discussed in Section~\ref{sec:ik}.
+Algorithm~\ref{tab:crrt} describes the steps for constrained RRT (cRRT) for reaching a goal in task space, starting from an initial configuration $\bm{q}_0$.
 We refer to~\cite{Berenson2011} for more details of the algorithm.